Do you think you are pregnant? Are you still uncertain? Do you want to find out in minutes?

 This is because once you start consuming a lot of liquids during the day, your urine could become too dilute, giving a negative result even if you are pregnant.

-Guide to Using a Pregnancy Test Strip
+Guide to Using a Pregnancy Test (PT) Strip At Home

 Here are easy steps you could follow for more accurate results;